bigcompany/resource/README.md

 ## Purpose

-The resource library provides an easy way to define schema for JavaScript objects and JavaScript function definitions.
-Through creating resources, the developer is freed from having to write the same validation and interface boiler-plate code over and over again.
-Resources are friendly to use and highly introspect-able allowing for very easy reflection.
+A library to create resources.
+A resource can be consider a combination of a Model and Controller.
+Through creating resources the developer is freed from having to write the same validation and interface boiler-plate code over and over again.
+If persistence is enabled resources can be instantiable and stored to a datasource.
+The structure of a resource is highly introspect-able allowing for easy reflection across a variety of [robust interfaces](http://github.com/bigcompany/resources).

 ## Features

- - Simple API
+ - Easy to use API
- - Resources can persist to multiple datasource types ( Memory / Couch / FS / Mongo / etc..)
  - Provides validation and schema for JavaScript Objects and Functions
  - Resources are highly introspect-able
+ - Resources can persist to multiple datasource types ( Memory / Couch / FS / Mongo / etc..)
- - Built-in hook system for resource methods
+ - Built-in hooking system for resource methods
+ - JSON-Schema compatible
  - Resources can be CommonJS Modules
  - Resources support NPM dependencies with lazy installs and resource method deferment
- - JSON-Schema compatible
  - Large library of [pre-built resources](http://github.com/bigcompany/resources) available

 ## Installation